NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 </details>

 And that's it!
 Your NITCbase should now support searching through records.
 Let's try it out.
-Execute `make` and run the `nitcbase` executable.
-You should see the following.
+Execute `make` and run the program.
+Run the following commands.

 ```
 # SELECT * FROM ATTRIBUTECAT INTO null WHERE RelName=RELATIONCAT;